Top Kid-Friendly Wineries in Southern California

 5. Mount Palomar Winery – Temecula Valley

-With sweeping vineyard views and Mediterranean-inspired architecture, Mount Palomar Winery offers one of the prettiest backdrops in Temecula Valley.
-The family-friendly winery features a spacious patio and a full-service restaurant, so it’s easy to settle in for a leisurely afternoon.
+The family-friendly winery features a spacious patio and a full-service restaurant.
+So it’s easy to settle in for a leisurely afternoon.
+Families will also find outdoor games like bocce ball and disc golf available, adding extra fun for all ages.
 The atmosphere here is peaceful and unhurried, perfect for families who prefer something a bit quieter while still soaking up that classic wine country charm.
-And there are plenty of places for families to explore throughout the grounds.

 - Call ahead or check the website.
 Policies vary — some wineries are fully all-ages; others allow children in certain spaces/timeframes.
 Plus, there could be special events going on that either limit the ages or would make your experience less fun with kids.